Aurele-B/Cellects/UserManual.md

 and a message below informs the user that this option detected 6 distinct spots in 6 arenas.
 Since these two numbers are equal there is only one specimen per arena, the user should click the *Yes* button.

-Otherwise, the user can improve the analysis by setting the arena shape, the spot shape(i.e. the shape of each cell to look for in the first image), or the spot size (i.e. the horizontal size of  each cell).
+Otherwise, the user can improve the analysis by setting the *arena shape*, the *spot shape*, or the *spot size*.
 The user can also draw more specimens or background using the *Select and draw tool* or even use the Visualize button to set up manually a color space combination.

 Once the magenta/pink contours correspond to the right position of all cells and the right number of detected spots,